“value matters but perceptions matter more”

 I was shocked at the wide variety of answers.
 The one thing that remained consistent in their responses was that the same perceived value at the early purchase had changed.
-The value we sold them at the beginning helped them at one phase of their business.
+The value we sold them at the beginning helped them at one phase in their business.
 But as their business pivoted our service didn’t.
 They bought what they thought we had but not what we could really offer.
 We just didn’t see it.

 This was a game changing revelation for me.
 This may be the result of why some clients may not buy anything different or more of what they already have.
-Allow me to unpack this a little more with an example;
+Allow me to unpack this a little with an example;

-You purchase a brand new phone from a provider in 1999.
+You purchase a brand new phone from a provider.
 You were at a high.
 You’re enjoying it and things are going great.
 Everything that you perceived you needed is there.
 An entire year goes by, your life and how you use mobile has changed dramatically and you recognise your current phone doesn’t offer what you need today.
-Although you’ve had conversations with your phone provider you’ve seen no valuable updates despite seeing the rise of the smartphone in the news.
+Although you’ve had conversations with your phone provider you’ve seen no valuable updates despite seeing the rise of the new smartphones in the news.
 Renewal time comes and you get a call from your phone provider, asking you to renew your old phone or purchase a newer version of the same phone at a higher rate.
 Now, how excited would you be about that?

 As simplistic an example this is, clients today may be experiencing this from you or your company.
 Customers are being asked to pay for the same service each year that hasn’t caught up with what they need today.
 They may only buy again for ease and expectation.
 As humans we love safety but self-interest is a much stronger driver.